The ANZMEX Energy Debate Series ©

 The ANZMEX Energy Debate Series © is a different type of event in Mexico.
 It is designed to get to the heart of Mexico’s energy issues, where leading experts debate and defend their position, your questions get answered directly, topics get addressed frankly, and you get a chance to vote on what you think is the best solution for key energy challenges.

 What is the debate format?
-Each debate contains recognised experts, some covering one position, some covering the other, and a moderator.
-The debate is held in English.
+Each debate contains recognised experts, some covering one position, some covering another, and a moderator.
 Each of the debaters makes an opening statement of no more than 5 minutes each.
 The debate then continues with questions from the audience and answers from the debaters.
 No question is longer than 20 seconds, no answer should be longer than 60 seconds.
 Chatham House rules apply.
 The debate will last 1 hour after which the moderator will organize a series of votes by a show of hands.
-Refreshments are available before, during & after the debate!
+Refreshments available before, during & after the debate!

 |Credit Card & Online Payments|